Francis Menotti: Early years and personal life

 Francis Menotti began his career in the theater as a stage manager for the 1963 national tour of Here Today starring Tallulah Bankhead.
 His first on-stage role was at the DuPont pavilion of the 1964 New York World's Fair in New York City, in a one-act industrial theatre play directed by Herbert Machiz in which Francis mixed chemicals on-stage.
 It was around this time that Pulitzer Prize-winning composer Gian Carlo Menotti and Francis met, but there are conflicting accounts describing how the acquaintance was made.
 In one interview, Menotti stated he pulled an unanswered envelope randomly out of a large stack of mail at the Spoleto Festival's New York office in which was a letter from Francis requesting a job interview.
 However, Menotti's biographer, John Gruen, writes that the two met after Francis was awarded a scholarship with the Spoleto Festival.
 Still a third account, by Menotti's ex-secretary, claimed that Menotti was introduced to Francis by Broadway stage manager Richard Evans.

 Regardless of which account is accurate, Francis moved into Menotti's East Side apartment in 1965.
 In 1974, Gian Carlo legally adopted Francis, known as Chip, as his son.
 Francis Phelan took the last name of Menotti.
 From the mid-1960s on, Francis mainly performed with productions connected to Menotti, with the exception of an appearance at the American Shakespeare Festival.
 Many of these roles were written specifically for him, including the title role in the stage play The Leper which premiered in 1970 at Florida State University.
 He reprised that role at the Spoleto Festival USA in 1982.
-Three years earlier he had appeared at that same fesitival as the mime Toby in Menotti's The Medium, a role he also recorded on film for French television.
+Three years earlier he had appeared at that same festival as the mime Toby in Menotti's The Medium, a role he also recorded on film for French television.
 In 1976 he originated the role of Anger, a speaking role, in Menotti's opera The Egg; a role he reprised at the Festival dei Due Mondi in 1978.
 Menotti's 1980 children's opera, Chip and His Dog is named for him.
 Other operas he appeared in, all in non-singing roles, include The Saint of Bleecker Street and The Boy Who Grew Too Fast.

 On August 24, 1985, at Yester Parish Church, in Gifford, East Lothian, Scotland, Francis Menotti married Malinda Fitler Murphy (1960–2005), the youngest daughter of Dr. James S. Murphy and his former wife, Happy, the widow of Nelson Aldrich Rockefeller.
 Gian Carlo Menotti's nearby home, Yester House, was given to the couple as a wedding present.

 The Menottis had two sons, Claudio (born 1987) and Cosimo (born 1991).
 Malinda Menotti died on 24 October 2005.